ynnckth/addicthead.ch/README.md

 Build the client for production by running:
 `npm run build:client`

+Test the app with a local http server:
+`node_modules/http-server/bin/http-server client/dist`

-Then move the built `dist` directory to the production http server.
+Then move/upload the built `dist` directory to the production http server.